NerfedJabolo/docs/basic/routing/optimizations.md

 import { macro } from '@stricjs/router';

 app.get('/', macro(() => new Response('Hi')));
-// Or shorter (For string response) app.get('/', macro('Hi'));
+// Or shorter (You can put serializable objects and primitives) app.get('/', macro('Hi'));
 ```